State Anthem of the Altai Republic

-The State Anthem of the Altai Republic was composed by Vladimir Peshnyak with lyrics by Arzhan Adarov.
-It was officially adopted on 11 September 2001.
+The State Anthem of the Altai Republic was composed by Vladimir Peshnyak and written by Arzhan Adarov.
+It was officially adopted and approved by the State Assembly of the Altai Republic on 11 September 2001.

 Lyrics

-The first three verses are sung in the Republic's official and native language, Altai, and the last two are sung in the Republic's state official language, Russian.
+The first three verses are sung in the Republic's official and native language—Altai, and the last two are sung in the Republic's state official language—Russian.